 Damien Hirst cartoon.
-Can a vegetarian visit a Damien Hirst exhibition?
+Can a vegan or vegetarian visit a Damien Hirst exhibition?

-Cartoon about the Damien Hirst exhibition at Tate Modern, London, 2012.
+Cartoon originally created for the Damien Hirst exhibition at Tate Modern, London, 2012.

 The caption of this cartoon reads:

-The joke in this cartoon is based on the fact that Damien Hirst’s work includes a lot of (real) dead animals, usually placed in glass cases (or vitrines as they are called in arty circles) and often preserved in formaldehyde.
+The joke in this cartoon is based on the fact that Damien Hirst’s work includes a lot of (real) dead animals, usually placed in glass cases (or vitrines) and often preserved in formaldehyde.

 Hirst’s most famous work is a shark in formaldehyde.
 He has also used sheep and cows, some of them cut in half or into sections.